ram191/ram191/readme.md

 # Hi there, I'm Ram 👋

-I'm a software engineer from Indonesia.
-I love building backends with Go, but I also have experience with many languages and frameworks as well.
+I'm a self-taught software engineer with 4 years of professional experience, and I'm super passionate about web development and DevOps.
+I love diving into projects that let me create cool, efficient web solutions.

+I'm all about bridging the gap between dev and ops, using modern DevOps practices to make things run smoother and faster.
+CI/CD, automation, and cloud stuff are right up my alley.

+When it comes to coding, Neovim is my go-to tool.
+I have a blast tweaking and customizing it to build the perfect IDE for my needs.
+It’s all about making my workflow as fun and productive as possible.

-## 🔭 My previous projects are ...
+## 🔭 I have experience with ...

-- Web scraper for bank mutations
-- Livescore web application for sport events
+- Serving web application from a simple web server to Kubernetes environment
+- Google Cloud Platform (GCP)
+- Typescript, React, NextJS for frontend development
-- SaaS application for finance
+- Go, Typescript, PHP for backend development
-- Telegram bots
+- Tinkering NVIM configuration

 ## 📫 How to reach me ...